-The router is equipped with a USB port for connecting a USB modem1, which can be used to establish connection to the Internet.
+The router is equipped with a USB port for connecting a USB modem, which can be used to establish connection to the Internet.
 In addition, to the USB port of the router you can connect a USB storage device, which will be used as a network drive, or a printer.

-Also you are able to connect the wireless router DIR-825/ACF to a cable or DSL modem or to a private Ethernet line and use a high-speed Internet connection to successfully fulfill a wide range of professional tasks.
+Also you are able to connect the wireless router DVG-N5402G/ACF to a fiber optic line via the fiber WAN port of the device and use a high-speed Internet connection to successfully fulfill a wide range of professional tasks.
 The built-in 4-port switch enables you to connect Ethernet-enabled computers, game consoles, and other devices to your network.
 In addition, any Ethernet port of the device can be configured to connect to a private Ethernet line.

-Using the DIR-825/ACF device, you are able to quickly create a high-speed wireless network at home or in your office, which lets computers and mobile devices access the Internet virtually anywhere (within the operational range of your wireless network).
+Using the DVG-N5402G/ACF device, you are able to quickly create a high-speed wireless network at home or in your office, which lets computers and mobile devices access the Internet virtually anywhere (within the operational range of your wireless network).
 Simultaneous activity of 2.4GHz band and 5GHz band allows performing a wide range of tasks.
-The router can operate as a base station for connecting wireless devices of the standards 802.11a, 802.11b, 802.11g, 802.11n, and 802.11ac (at the wireless connection rate up to 1167Mbps2).
+The router can operate as a base station for connecting wireless devices of the standards 802.11a, 802.11b, 802.11g, 802.11n, and 802.11ac (at the wireless connection rate up to 1167Mbps).